 Most rubber boots on the market today are made out of a mixture of rubber and clay filler.
 The clay filler that is added to these boots is what makes all of these boots crack over time.
 Some boots crack faster than others depending on the % of rubber it has.

 These rubber boots are another high rubber content boot that is handcrafted in Europe.
 It takes 9 months of training before a professional boot maker can craft these boots.
 Only the best rubber and materials are used in these boots so that they will last.
 For me, the biggest downside was the weight.
+They are 18-inches tall and weigh in at 1462g or 3.22 lbs per boot.
 It was hard to justify the weight and price even though they were higher-quality materials.
 That said, a lot of people like them.

 The Best Rubber Hunting Boots (All Rubber)

 It’s tough to beat the Lacrosse Grange boots because no other companies have been able to develop an 18-inch tall boot this thin while allowing the boot to still be very durable.
-They’re so lightweight that you barely even notice them.
-Another huge benefit of this boot is that they have an ankle tight fit so that your heel does not slip up and down in the heel pocket (which causes blisters in other boots).
+They’re also so lightweight (1048g or 2.31 lbs per boot) that you barely even notice them.
+Another huge benefit of this boot is that they have an ankle-tight fit so that your heel does not slip up and down in the heel pocket (which causes blisters in other boots).

-Additionally, they are very low profile so it’s much harder to roll your ankle in these rubber boots than in other rubber boots that have taller traction.
+Additionally, they are very low-profile, so it’s much harder to roll your ankle in these rubber boots than in those with taller traction.
 Because the traction is slim you can really feel the ground underneath your foot when hunting.
-This allows you to walk much more quieter in the woods because you can feel the sticks underneath your foot.
-For these reasons, the Grange boot is by far the best rubber boot if you’re going to be putting a lot of miles on your feet.
+This allows you to walk much quieter in the woods because you can feel the sticks underneath your feet.

 Lacrosse Alphaburly Pro